- 0:45 h

 Author´s Tip / Recommendation of the author

-- Split tip: upper part to Riederalp = easier and less weather-dependent; lower part = more technical and rewarding in dry conditions.
+- Split tip: Upper section to Riederalp = easier & weather-independent.
+Lower section = more technical & rewarding in dry conditions.

-- Part of the lower section between Riederalp and Mörel (or from Goppisberg) is already rideable in spring.
-Ideal for an early season start with plenty of downhill action.
+- The lower section between Riederalp and Mörel (or from Goppisberg) can already be ridden in spring.
+Ideal for an early season start with elevation meters.

 Safety guidelines